Categories

 Around 100 BC, Japan began producing its first metal goods, while the raw materials presumably originated in Korea.
 Communication with the Chinese and Koreans brought metalworking techniques, including bronze and iron, to Japan.
 Rapidly spreading from its origins in northern Kyushu, this groundbreaking idea has already changed the face of the whole island.
 Iron tools were put to use in farming, and the subsequent rise of the rice culture isolated and confined the rural population to their fields and homes made of mud and straw.
 Also, this system was only possible because of the rise of the settled population.

-Wealth was amassed by landowners, passed down through generations, and bolstered the power of the ruling clan.
+Landowners accumulated wealth, passed it down through the generations, and it increased the power of the ruling clan.
 Over time, they developed into something like feudal lords, complete with the power to impose taxes as well as administer justice and religious ceremonies.
 It was during this period that the first clans emerged.
-This aristocratic class’ religious function also bolstered their influence in politics.
+This aristocratic class’s religious function also bolstered their influence in politics.
 It was only they who had access to the holy items, could communicate with the other side, and understood the rituals of worship to the letter.
 The respect and admiration of others are a direct result of this accomplishment, further solidifying their position as leaders.
 Since bronze was less practical than iron for agricultural labor, it was relegated to the role of a symbol used in ceremonies, which eventually became an integral part of the governmental system.

 In order to ensure a bountiful crop, they prayed to him.
 Shinto’s emphasis on cleanliness was similar to that of other religions.
 A person must periodically pray and do particular rites to rid themselves of their impurities (kegara), or else they will bring unhappiness and disaster upon themselves and everyone around them.
 The foundational myths of Japan, such as that the goddess Izanami and the god Izanagi created the country, have their origins in the Shinto faith.